ernest-bruce/human-internet/readme.md

 &nbsp;

-### data·vault service providers
+### datavault service providers
 a datavault·service provider is a computing·services provider that stores information about entities, such as human·beings and organizations
-· the provider provides access to that information to entities whom the owner of the information authorizes to access it
+· the provider facilitates access to that information to entities whom the owner of the information authorizes to access it
 · Peoples·Cloud is an example of a human·internet datavault·service provider
-· there are other initiatives, such as MyData, that could be datavault·service providers
+· there are other initiatives, such as MesInfos, that could be datavault·service providers
 &nbsp;
 &nbsp;

 ### the Peoples platform
-the **Peoples** platform is guided, owned, and operated by The·People (thru the **Peoples·Foundation**) to provide a humane, humanistic, and honorable alternative to Facebook, Google, Amazon, Microsoft, Apple, and other internet behemoths, whose main goal is *not* the overall advancement of individuals, groups, societies, and humanity
+the **Peoples** platform is guided, owned, and operated by The·People (through the **Peoples·Foundation**) to provide a humane, humanistic, and honorable alternative to Facebook, Google, Amazon, Microsoft, Apple, and other internet behemoths, whose main goal is *not* the overall advancement of individuals, groups, societies, and humanity
 · another of their main goals is to convince people to enter their ecosystems and not to use competing ones
 · while some interaction is possible between the different ecosystems, they are optimized for a person’s complete immersion into the ecosystem
 · from a person’s point of view, their apps and services work most effectively when the person uses only the ones provided by a single corporation

-like the aforementioned corporate entities, the Peoples platform aims to provide hardware, software, education, service, and guidance to its denizens
+like the aforementioned corporate entities, the Peoples platform aims to provide hardware, software, education, service, and guidance to its users
-· however, it will provide those services to **improve humanity as a whole,** not just the users of a single corporation’s ecosystem
+· however, it provides those services to **improve humanity as a whole,** not just the users of a single corporation’s ecosystem
 · instead of profit, the Peoples platform seeks to improve the digital·lives of individuals, and to advance humanity through innovations in technology and human-machine interaction
-· every service provided in Peoples is usable on any platform, which provides flexibility and choice to users
+· every service provided in Peoples can be used on any platform, providing flexibility and choice to users
-· users have standard ways to interact with data and content, as well as *assistants* provided by third·parties (data·administrators) that help users work with particular types of data
+· the platform provides standard ways to interact with data and content (data is always human·readable)

 the Peoples open ecosystem is larger in scope than the closed ecosystems of Facebook, Apple, Google, and others
 · instead of private companies owning an ecosystem tailored for their community of users, *The·People* own the Peoples platform, and third·parties *participate* in it based on the good will and reputation they earn through their interactions with people and their data, and how they protect personal·information under their control

 something else differentiates the Peoples ecosystem from other approaches: the fact that it is one system that comprises several components
-· while Facebook is a social·network and Twitter is a microblogging service, the Peoples ecosystem will provide both capabilities (and more) under a single, open, and people·focused guidance
+· while Facebook is a social·network, messaging·system, and photo·sharing·service, and Twitter is a microblogging service, the Peoples ecosystem will provide all those capabilities (and more) under a single, open, and people·focused guidance
-· there are platforms like Mastodon that aim also to provide alternatives to Facebook and Twitter
+· there are platforms like [Mastodon][Mastodon] that aim also to provide alternatives to Facebook and Twitter
 · but their drawback is that they focus only on social·networking and microblogging
 · they do not provide datavaults that provide the *single source of truth* for a person’s data and content
-· and they do not provide additional data·collection capabilities such as medicines, dental work, events, and connections, to name just a few
+· and they do not provide additional data·collection capabilities such as medicines, dental·work, events, and connections, to name just a few
-· just like people can store their documents in iCloud and work on them using apps on their Mac and iPad devices, people will be able to store data and content on their datavaults and work on that single set of data on several apps, services, and platforms
+· just like people can store their documents in iCloud and work on them using apps on their Mac and iPad devices, people will be able to store data and content on their datavaults and work on that single set of data using several apps, services, and platforms
 · this is the holistic vision and approach to personal·information that is missing from the internet today

-when it comes to presenting ads to people, Peoples will offer similar capabilities to those Facebook offers
+when it comes to presenting ads to people, Peoples will offer similar capabilities to the ones Facebook offers
-· after all, Peoples will have the same kind of data that Facebook has on its users
+· after all, Peoples will have the same kinds of data that Facebook has on its users
-· however, the Peoples approach to advertising is more humane
+· but the Peoples approach to advertising is more humane
 · instead of just being presented with easy·to·ignore ads, people get *invitations* to connect directly with the advertiser
 · ad responders will be able to initiate a direct connection with that company, something that is more valuable than just an ad impression

 invitations are from entities to whom the user is already connected, entities whose opinion the user trusts
-· these entities can be data·consumers or data·administrators with the additional role of being an *information·source*, entities that provide helpful information and content to the user, which may include connection invitations
+· these entities can be data·consumers or data·administrators with the additional role of being an *information·source*, entities that provide helpful information and content to the user, which may include connection·invitations
 · when there is a match of interests, for example, the information·source may display content to the user
 · in this case that content is an invitation with an embedded ad
 · the more relevant the invitations the information·source presents to the user, the more the user will trust the source’s judgement
 · but, if the source presents irrelevant content or invitations, the user may choose to remove that capability from the data·consumer or data·administrator

-· the advertiser can present content to the user only if the user chooses to connect with the advertiser
+the advertiser can present content to the user only if the user chooses to connect with the advertiser
 · this puts information·sources in a position of trust both with the user who trusts the source to provide relevant information and introductions, and with the advertiser, who counts on the source to facilitate a good number of connections

 **Peoples·Cloud**, part of the Peoples platform, will offer paid services to entities that need to work with personal·information that Peoples denizens manage in it